By Tim Lambert

 Then in 1559 when he was only 12 years old Tycho was sent to the University of Copenhagen.
 He then studied law at the university until 1562.
 However, Tycho soon became interested in astronomy.
 On 21 August 1560, he saw a total eclipse of the Sun.
 Afterward, Tycho fell in love with astronomy and began studying the stars.

 In 1562 Tycho went to Leipzig University where he remained until 1565.
 However, in 1563 Tycho observed a conjunction of Jupiter and Saturn.
 At that time he realized that existing tables predicting the movement of the stars and planets were inaccurate.
-Afterward, Tycho was determined to produce his own accurate tables.
+Afterward, Tycho was determined to produce accurate tables.

 From 1565 to 1570 Tycho Brahe traveled around Europe and he obtained astronomical instruments.
 Meanwhile, in 1566 he fought a duel with swords, and part of his nose was cut off.
 Afterward, Tycho wore an artificial metal nose.